Part IX debt agreements

 Step 3: Lodge the proposal with AFSA

-To commence a debt agreement, the debtor, or their A person who acts for someone else.
-They can make decisions, carry out tasks or make agreements for the other person.
-For example, if you ask someone to bid for you at an auction they will be acting as your agent., gives a debt agreement proposal, an explanatory statement and a statement of affairs to the Official Receiver (AFSA) within 14 days of the documents being signed.
+To commence a debt agreement, the debtor, or their agent, gives a debt agreement proposal, an explanatory statement and a statement of affairs to the Official Receiver (AFSA) within 14 days of the documents being signed.
 A financial counsellor may be able to help a debtor to draft the proposal.

 If it is proposed that an administrator is to administer the debt agreement, then they must certify that, among other things, they have reasonable grounds for believing: